caspar/correctconsumer.com/content/blocks/1_about.md

 ---
 id: about
 sort: 1
-fontSize: medium
 effect: fade-slide-top
 effectTimeout: 0
+fontSize: medium
 ---

-Correct Consumer aims to ensure that prescription medication is taken by the intended recipient.
+Correct Consumer is a medication accountability tool that ensures prescription medications are taken by the intended patient.